 Classified and confidential data has been replaced and/or omitted in compliance with a signed confidentiality agreement.

-I tried several layouts including the standard orbital chart, a reordering list, and other arrangements that were better for conveying proximity or a gradient of influence.
-Since the written product did not focus on “closeness” of the advisor, I wanted to avoid anything that would appear to portray that.
+I tried several layouts, including the standard orbital chart, a reordering list, and other arrangements that were better for conveying proximity or a gradient of influence.
+Since the written product did not focus on the “closeness” of the advisor, I wanted to avoid anything that would appear to portray that.

 Following several passes and group critiques, the final layout decision would be a morphing tree of advisors that would change through interaction with the product.
-Since ethnic ties are important in this area of the world, it would be necessary to highlight those ties.
+Since ethnic ties are important in this area of the world, it would be necessary to highlight them.

-nitially, when a user selected a category, the unassociated advisors would change in transparency to visually deemphasize them.
-Testing of the final wireframe showed a somewhat surprising reaction by several users.
+Initially, when a user selected a category, the unassociated advisors would change in transparency to visually deemphasize them.
+Testing of the final wireframe showed a surprising reaction from several users.
 Instead of reading it as the person was not relied upon, they understood it as the person being a secondary advisor in those instances but still consulted.

 This feedback resulted in the advisor being completely removed when not needed.

 This type of leadership product is typically illustrated through an image that looks much like a circular diagram displaying the solar system.
-The leader is at the center with their advisors orbiting around them on concentric circles.
+The leader is at the center, with their advisors orbiting around them in concentric circles.

 An attempt was made to have the advisors appear in columns.
-Because all advisors would be present in this view, it was difficult to fit them into the limited vertical space of our production requirements.
+Because all advisors would be present in this view, it took a lot of work to fit them into the limited vertical space of our production requirements.